 Nevertheless, a small issue I don’t like about the shade is its’ leaving dusty texture upon the surface.
 Anyway, the color is amazing that you’ll totally agree with and long-lasting up to 8 hours.

 Bless Her Heart

-Bless Her Heart is another metallic shade that distinctively appears with medium to dark, olive green and the hint of golden shimmer.
-It can be duped out with the shade No.3 of M.A.C.
+Bless Her Heart is another metallic shade that distinctively appears with medium to dark, olive green and a hint of golden shimmer.
+It can be duped out with shade No.3 of M.A.C.
 Wash & Dry Veluxe Pearlfusion Shadow Trio in Green Clean.
 Bless Her Heart has good pigmentation and leaves a smooth texture; yet, moderately dusty.
 Well, I rarely use it because this is hard to work with others in the palette.
 I mean most of the shades seem to match pretty well for a peachy, orangey concept; unfortunately, it’s quite outside of the comfort zone.